Grouseland: Governor's home

 During Harrison's governorship of the Indiana Territory, Grouseland was the focal point of the social and official life of the territory.
 Visiting legislators were frequently entertained and overnight guests at the governor's home.
 (When it was the capital of the Northwest Territory, more territory was governed from Vincennes than any city outside Washington, D.C.)
 Governor Harrison also met with Indian leaders that included Little Turtle, Buckongahelas, and other representatives from various American Indian tribes to negotiate a number of important land cession treaties.
 (Harrison's eleven treaties with Native American leaders between 1803 and 1809 resulted in cession of American Indian lands in the southern third of present-day Indiana and most of Illinois, comprising millions of acres of land for future settlement.)
 Five of the land-ceding treaties that Harrison negotiated with Native American leaders were signed at Grouseland, including the Treaty of Grouseland (1805), which was signed in the mansion's council chamber (main floor parlor).

 Harrison also had two confrontations with the Shawnee leader Tecumseh at Grouseland.
 On August 12, 1810, Harrison met with Tecumseh, who was accompanied by 100 to 400 braves (sources report different numbers), on the lawn in front of Grouseland.
 The meeting lasted for eight days but ended without a treaty.
 Their differences were later settled in battle as part of Tecumseh's War.
 Harrison defeated Tenskwatawa (the Prophet), who was Tecumseh's brother, at the Battle of Tippecanoe in 1811, and defeated Tecumseh at Battle of the Thames in 1813.

 Other uses

 After Harrison's departure from Grouseland in 1812, its next resident was Judge Benjamin Parke.
-In 1821, Grouseland was deeded to Harrison's son-in-law, John Cleves Symmes Harrison, who lived in the home with his wife, Clarissa, and their six children for about ten years.
+In 1821, Grouseland was deeded to Harrison's son, John Cleves Symmes Harrison, who lived in the home with his wife, Clarissa, and their six children for about ten years.
 Harrison family heirs retained their home until 1850.
 Afterwards, Grouseland served several purposes, including a grain warehouse, library, hotel, and a private residence.